barryclark/jekyll-now/_cultures/2022-06-11-threat-modeling.md

 title: Threat Modeling
 ---

-Threat modeling works to identify, communicate, and understand threats and mitigations within the context of protecting something of value.
+Threat Modeling works to identify, communicate, and understand threats and mitigations within the context of protecting something of value.

-A threat model is a structured representation of all the information that affects the security of an application.
+A Threat Model is a structured representation of all the information that affects the security of an application.
 In essence, it is a view of the application and its environment through the lens of security.

-## Threat modeling ad a glance
+## Threat modeling at a glance

 Threat modeling is analyzing representations of a system to highlight concerns about security and privacy characteristics.

-At the highest levels, when we threat model, we ask four key questions:
+At the highest levels, when we Threat Model, we ask four key questions:

 * What are we working on?
 * What can go wrong?
 * What are we going to do about it?
 * Did we do a good enough job?

-> A threat model is NOT an architectural model of the system!
+> A Threat Model is NOT an architectural model of the system!
   • No complete architecture
   • Focuses on data flow

-## Why threat model?
+## Why Threat Model?
-When you perform threat modeling, you begin to recognize what can go wrong in a system.
+When you perform Threat Modeling, you begin to recognize what can go wrong in a system.
 It also allows you to pinpoint design and implementation issues that require mitigation, whether it is early in or throughout the lifetime of the system.
-The output of the threat model, which are known as threats, informs decisions that you might make in subsequent design, development, testing, and post-deployment phases.
+The output of the Threat Model, which are known as threats, informs decisions that you might make in subsequent design, development, testing, and post-deployment phases.

-## Who should threat model?
+## Who should Threat Model?
 You.
 Everyone.
 Anyone who is concerned about the privacy, safety, and security of their system.

 ## Threat Modeling Manifesto